-Be sure to spend some time reflecting on the concept that God's ruling power heals the broken and re-weaves the unraveled fabric of creation.

-- This fabric has been eaten away by sin in every aspect. - a) Because of sin, our bodies, our relationships, our societies and our psyches are always breaking down and pulling apart rather than cohering in harmony and unity. - But Psalm 72 describes how the true king's power is: - a) healing (vv.1-7 he is like the sun and the rain on the grass) - b) re-uniting (vv.8-14 he will bring the races/nations together and the classes together) - c) endless (vv.15-19)

-Isaac Watts' famous hymn "Jesus Shall Reign," based on Psalm 72, sums up our theme beautifully:
+Be sure to spend some time reflecting on the concept that God's ruling power 'heals' (the broken) and 're-weaves' (the unraveled) fabric of creation.
+This fabric has been eaten away by sin in every aspect.
+Because of sin, our bodies, our relationships, our societies, and our psyches are always breaking down and pulling apart rather than cohering in harmony and unity.
+But Psalm 72 describes how the true king's power is healing (vv.1-7- he is like the sun and the rain on the grass), re-uniting (vv.8-14- he will bring the races/nations together and the classes together), and endless (vv.15-19.)
+Isaac Watts' famous hymn "Jesus Shall Reign" based on Psalm 72 sums up our theme beautifully: